 An app password is a 16-digit passcode that gives an app or device permission to access your account.
 This passcode is generated within your Email provider's settings and then copied into ClickUp.

-4) Once your app password is generated, enter it into the password section of your IMAP settings!
+- Once an app password is generated, copy and paste it into the password section of your ClickUp IMAP settings.